sourcegraph/sourcegraph-public-snapshot/doc/dev/architecture/life-of-a-repository.md

 ## Syncing

-We keep a list of all repositories on Sourcegraph in the [`repos` table](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@v3.14.0/-/blob/cmd/frontend/db/schema.md#table-public-repo).
+We keep a list of all repositories on Sourcegraph in the [`repo` table](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@v3.14.0/-/blob/cmd/frontend/db/schema.md#table-public-repo).
 This is so to provide a code host independent list of repositories on Sourcegraph that we can quickly query. `repo-updater` will periodically list all repositories from all sources and update the table.
 We need to list everything so we can detect which repositories to delete.
 See [`Syncer.Sync`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@v3.14.0/-/blob/cmd/repo-updater/repos/syncer.go#L101) for details.

 ## Git Update Scheduler